-Chard tolerates heat better than kale and it is more suitable for you if you live in a warm climate.
-However, it is still a cold weather crop and if you’re thinking to grow this in USDA Zone 9 and above or in any other subtropical or tropical part of the world– wait for the end of summer.
+Chard tolerates heat better than kale, and it is more suitable for you if you live in a warm climate.
+However, it is still a cold weather crop and if you’re thinking to grow this in USDA Zone 9 and above or in any other subtropical or tropical part of the world–wait for the end of summer.
 Both kale and chard can be grown in small sized pots.
 Each plant requires at least 6 inches of space.

 15. Mustard Greens

-Mustard greens are not as cold hardy as the above two (Kale and Chard), they love warmth.
+Mustard greens are not as cold hardy as the above two (Kale and Chard); they love warmth.
 However, in any climate growing mustard greens is easy and they grow without much attention.
-You can pick big leaves to prepare leafy green recipes and curries, whereas young tender leaves are more suitable for salads and sandwiches.
+You can pick big leaves to prepare leafy green recipes and curries, whereas tender young leaves are more suitable for salads and sandwiches.
 There are many mustard varieties available that you can choose according to your needs.

-Garlic bulbs are expensive but they are one of the healthiest food too.
+Garlic bulbs are expensive, but they are one of the healthiest food too.
 The best part is you can also grow them at home in containers.
-Garlic greens can be eaten too, you can use them in salads, in sandwiches, and in many other preparations.
+Garlic greens can be eaten too, you can use them in salads, in sandwiches, and many other preparations.
 For growing garlic in containers, choose a pot that is at least 6-8 inches deep and as wide as possible, you’ll need to leave 5-6 inches of space between each clove you plant.

 Rhubarb is grown for its red, pink or greenish pink edible stalks.
-Why we’ve added rhubarb in this list is the reason that growing rhubarb is easy (even in containers), it grows for years and you can harvest the stalks multiple times.
+Why we’ve added rhubarb in this list is the reason that growing rhubarb is easy (even in containers), it grows for years, and you can harvest the stalks multiple times.
 Also, this perennial is very cold hardy and can be grown under the USDA Zones 3-8.
-For growing rhubarb you’ll need a really deep pot and well-draining soil.
+For growing rhubarb, you’ll need a really deep pot and well-draining soil.

 18. Bitter Melon